|Proper Name||The Secambru Tribes|

 The Secambru are a powerful, muscular breed of giants.
 A typical secambru male stands about 11-13 feet tall and weighs close to 1,500 pounds.
 Their enormous strength makes them very dangerous in close combat.
 However, the secambru are dim witted and wield only stone age technology.

 Secambru (as the area is typically called) boasts a variety of landscapes - from dry windy regions on the south coast, to vast grasslands in the central plains to rolling foothills in the north.
 As one increases elevation into the Rahjan mountains, there are mountian forests and alpine meadows.
 The Mud Boar River forms the northeast border and the Secambru rarely venture into the Darijun Jungle beyond it.
 The south coastline borders the Henari Sea.
 There is a site of giant-sized ruins on the south coast at the mouth of the Mud Board River, the remains of Jaruska, the first and only secambru town.
 These crumbling stone remnants hint at the strength and glory of the secambru race ages ago.
 A single group of secambru giants, known as the Iron tribe, now live there and are slowly rebuilding it.

 Secambru is a large region that supports a wide spectrum of fauna and flora.
 Packs of wolves and brown bears hunt in the northern forested highlands.
 Black elk, mule deer, craghorn and wild horses roam the interior grasslands, sometimes in great herds.
-The grasslands are also home to a species of large rabbit which often reaches twenty pounds.
+The grasslands are also home to a species of large rabbit which often reaches twenty pounds and the dangerous wind banshee.
 Wild boars, river oxen and hippos are common in the eastern swamps and wetlands that border the Uras River.
 Wild goats and hillstalkers are common in the hilly regions.